filterpaper/filterpaper.github.io/qmk/workflow.md

 ![workflow6](workflow6.png)

-Committing a change to the repository will automatically trigger build actions in the workflow.
+Committing a change to the repository will automatically trigger the workflow to build every json file listed in the `file:` section.

 # Review Workflow actions